SufyanDahalan/VSWorkbench/docs/thesis/Include/Thesis.md

 In the phase of development, NPM (\ref{node-package-manager}) package manager was used to run workflows, such as packaging the extension using webpack.
 To promote open source contributions, Docusaurus (\ref{docusaurus-and-gitlab-ci.}) will be used to host code documentation and contribution tutorials.

-Figure (\ref{TechStackVisualized}) visualizes the tech stack used relative to each other.

 ## HTML